 If you have a wood base, such as the ones I use, you may want to apply a varnish or a stain to the wood portion of the base to keep skin oils from discoloring the wood when handled.

-Some enthusiasts use flock available at model train or hobby shops to get better appearance of grass or foliage.
+Some enthusiasts use flock available at model train or hobby shops to get better appearance of grass or foliage, such as the all-in-one featured product shown.

 When you are done, spray a light coat of sealer on the painted base to protect it from chipping and rubbing off due to handling of the miniature.